Punaura Dham: History

 Punaura is in the Mithila region, also called the Tirhut or Tirabhukti, with history dating back to the Vedic period (1500-500 BCE) when it was one of the 16 Mahajanapadas of India, covers surrounding areas of Bihar and Nepal.

-According to Valmiki' Ramayana, once there was a severe famine of 12 years in Mithila and then the King Janaka performed a great Yajna with the advice of his priest.
+According to Valmiki's Ramayana, once there was a severe famine of 12 years in Mithila and then the King Janaka performed a great Yajna with the advice of his priest.
 As part of this ritual, the King Janaka and his queen Sunaina had to go and plough the barren and rocky land themselves.
 They had come to plough the barren land that was outside the boundary of the ashram of sage Pundarik.
 The priest there advised the King of Videha, Janaka, to plow the field.
 When the King Janaka was ploughing the field, an earthen pot came out of the ground, in which Mother Sita was in an infant state.
 The Punaura Dham is believed to be the spot where that earthen pot came out, hence revered as the birthplace of Sita.
 Since she came out of a furrow when King Janaka was ploughing the land, he adopted her as his daughter and named her Sita, which means "furrow" in Sanskrit and he also gave her the name Janaki, meaning daughter of Janaka.

 Behind the Sita Mata temple in Punaura Dham, there is a lake by the name of Janaki Kund.
 There is a belief about this lake that bathing in this lake gives birth to children.